 Jeff Dale is an award winning songwriter and performer, born and raised on the south side of Chicago

-Before he could shave, Jeff was exposed to the music and live performances of Hound Dog Taylor, Muddy Waters, Howlin’ Wolf, Koko Taylor and many more practitioners of Chicago blues.
+Before he could shave, Dale was immersed in the sound and spirit of Chicago blues, experiencing live performances by Hound Dog Taylor, Muddy Waters, Howlin’ Wolf, Koko Taylor and many others.
 “In the neighborhood where I grew up,” says Dale, “if you had your antennas up, you could feel the blues right there.”

-“On Blues Power, Dale has done his part to preserve his legacy as both a versatile Chicago bluesman as well as a disciple of that stripped-down Delta sound.”
+“Dale has done his part to preserve his legacy as both a versatile Chicago bluesman as well as a disciple of that stripped-down Delta sound.”

 - Robin Zimmerman Chicago Blues Guide